allenai/s2_fos/README.md

 ## Training

-Fine tuning of the model should be done on appropriate GPU instance
+Fine-tuning of the model should be done on appropriate GPU instance

 ```bash
 python train_net.py --train_data <path to training data> --test_data <path to test data> \